Fully Stochastic Trust-Region Sequential Quadratic Programming for Equality-Constrained Optimization Problems: Convergence Analysis

-Now, we further analyze the right hand side of \eqref{eq:ared_k}.
+Now, we further analyze the right-hand-side of \eqref{eq:ared_k}.
 By taking the expectation conditional on $\bx_k$, we can show that the term $\bargamma_k(\nabla f_k-\barg_k)^T\bv_k$ is upper bounded by~a quantity proportional to the expected error of the gradient estimate.

 \begin{lemma} Suppose Assumptions \ref{ass:1-1} and \ref{ass:Ful_unbias} hold.
 For all~$k\geq 0$, we have

 \end{lemma}